gopalrao-dev/ActiReco/README.md

 * Logging, latency middleware, metrics endpoint, admin retrain endpoint with API key dependency.
 * A `run.py` wrapper using `backend/config.py`.
 * A `tests/test_app.py` (pytest) basic test suite.

 ---

-## Next recommended steps (optional / future)

-1. Replace CSV storage with SQLite or Postgres (for persistence & concurrency).
-2. Add more robust offline evaluation (train/test split + metrics).
-3. Add CI (GitHub Actions) to run tests automatically.
-4. Containerize with Docker (Dockerfile & docker-compose).
-5. Add more unit tests for `recommender.py`, `train_cf.py`, and sentiment wrapper.

----

-## License & Contact

-Add your license or project owner details here (e.g., MIT License).
-If you want, I can generate a short `LICENSE` file and a polished `README` variant for publishing on GitHub.

----